Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/smart-card-shell.rst

 ::

-   Curve: brainpoolP256r1 (beware! signature must not exceed 256 bits or authentication will fail) key label: key_<personnal id>
+   Curve: brainpoolP256r1 (beware! signature must not exceed 256 bits or authentication will fail) key label: key_<personal id>
    possible algorithms for ECC key: <empty>

-Once the key pair has been generated, find the left pane again and :
+Once the key pair has been generated, find the left pane again and:

--  unfold the key object
+#.
+Unfold the key object
--  right click on the certificate and “export publick key”
+#.
+Right click on the certificate and “export publick key”

 We obtain a file whose extension is ``.pka``.
 We will later upload it to the CA HSM as part of our authorized keys for our m-of-n authentication.